stacks-network/docs/src/pages/mining.md

 First, we need to generate a keychain.
 With this keychain, we'll get some testnet BTC from a faucet, and then use that BTC to start mining.

-To get a keychain, the simplest way is to use the `blockstack-cli`.
+To get a keychain, the simplest way is to use the `stacks-cli`.
 We'll use the `make_keychain` command, and pass `-t` to indicate that we want a testnet keychain.

 ```bash
 npx @stacks/cli make_keychain -t 2>/dev/null